oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 2. Fully cover 60% of the controllers and directives.
 3. Fully cover 100% of the controllers and directives.

+**Notes**
+1. Currently we don't have a way to test controllers and directives in the codebase.
+The applicant would need to research suggested methods and pick one such strategy to implement the tests in Oppia (this should be a part of the proposal).
+A proof of concept pull request would be great.
+2. Please checkout our wiki page for best practices while writing frontend tests.
+It outlines standard guidelines which need to be followed while writing frontend tests.
+3. The project would involve applying the testing template to a large number of controllers and directives.
+The proposals must contain a concrete plan (preferably as a table) which outlines which file will be worked out at what time.

 ### 2.4.
 Ensuring that Oppia is Fully Accessible

 Ensure that the entire Oppia website is fully accessible to screen readers (i.e., all pages should score 100% on the Chrome browser’s inbuilt Accessibility audit tool), and that automated tests are put in place to ensure this is the case going forward.